eloew/AuthNative/README.md

 $ react-native run-android

-Here are the versions of the pieces to create this project:
-•	React native version: 0.55.2
+Here are the versions of the pieces to create this project React native version: 0.55.2
-•	Facebook Android sdk: 4.17.0
+Facebook Android sdk: 4.17.0
-•	Android compileSdkVersion: 23
+Android compileSdkVersion: 23
 These versions get along nice with the project I created below with react-native init.
 As you well know, different version can lead to different results.